Craigside

 No analysis available

-Owner-occupancy is directly specified in the public remarks as 73% ('Owner Occupancy is 73%'), which matches the provided building context.
-This explicit statement supports retaining the 73% value with high confidence.
+Owner-occupancy is directly specified in the public remarks as 73%, which matches the provided building context.
+This explicit statement warrants high confidence.

-Multiple public remarks reference elevators (e.g., 'secure elevators', 'close to the elevator', 'parking elevator just updated in May 2020'), confirming the building has elevators.
-No listing explicitly states the number of elevators, so a numeric value cannot be determined from remarks.
+Multiple listings reference elevators (e.g., 'secure elevators', 'parking elevator just updated in May 2020'), confirming elevators exist in the complex.
+However, no remark specifies the number of elevators, and per rules we cannot guess a numeric value without an explicit statement.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.